pja010/InternetOfThings/README.md

 ## IoT Projects
 * `Peripherals` - IoT System with Servo Motor and Motor Control Pulse Width Modulator
-* `Networking` - Web-scraping system connecting a server and client using TCP
+* `IoT-QuotesWebScraper` - Web-scraping system connecting a server and client using TCP
 * ``